Bandwidth/bandwidth.github.io/messaging/callbacks/messageEvents.md

 * All Message callbacks are sent as a list/array `[ {} ]` to the webhook url in the application.
 * You **MUST** Reply with a `HTTP 2xx` status code for _every_ callback/delivery receipt.
 Bandwidth will retry _every_ callback over the next 24 hours until a `HTTP 2xx` code is received for the callback.
 After 24 hours, Bandwidth will no longer try to send the callback
+* Bandwidth's Messaging platform has a 10 second timeout for callbacks.
+This means your server must respond to the callback request within 10 seconds, otherwise the platform will try again.
 * Because we guarantee "at least once delivery" of events, it is possible (but not common) to receive duplicate message events.
 Your server should be able to handle duplicates.

 ## Incoming Message Concepts